 Poverty in the US

-Poverty endures in the US, trapping millions of people without hope of mobility for themselves or their children.
+Fifty million people in the US live in poverty, with little hope of mobility for themselves or their children.
 Oxfam exposes the injustice of poverty in such a wealthy nation, and offers pragmatic solutions to chronic problems.

-Although the US has a long history of prosperity, mobility, and justice, trends over the past 30 years have left too many behind—struggling to get by, with little hope for themselves or their families.
-America’s poverty rate is now at its highest level in two generations.
-Fifty million Americans live on incomes below the federal poverty level ($11,722 for an individual and $23,497 for a family of four).
-One in four children in the US (16 million) lives below the official poverty line.
+Although the US has a long history of prosperity, mobility, and justice, trends over the past 30 years have left too many behind—struggling to get by, with little hope for a better future.
+Fifty million Americans live on incomes below the federal poverty level, including one in every four children.

-This situation is not healthy for our society or our economy; nor is it inevitable.
+This situation is not healthy for our society or our economy, nor is it inevitable.
 Poverty is about power, not scarcity.
 The richest country in the world should be able to sustain an economy that is healthy and fair.
-People who are willing and able to work at a full-time job should be able to earn enough money to support their families and find the ladder out of poverty.
-It’s not only right, it’s better for the health and welfare of all of us.
+People who are willing and able to work at a full-time job should be able to earn enough money to support their families and have opportunities to climb the ladder out of poverty.

 Oxfam believes that we can find a way to restore opportunity and fairness to our economy and to our society.
 And we believe this step is crucial to our work throughout the world.
-When we reveal how poverty in the US is deepened by racism, gender discrimination, denial of rights, and unjust policies, it will provide insights into the systems that perpetuate poverty around the globe.
-And as our world becomes smaller and the economy extends throughout the world, our solutions must encompass factors all along the way—both in the US and abroad.
+We see how poverty in the US is deepened by racism, gender discrimination, denial of rights, and unjust policies, just as it is around the globe.
+And as our world becomes smaller and the global economy reaches throughout the world, our solutions must be global as well.

-Oxfam has three core programs in the US focuses on three areas: Decent Work, the Gulf Coast, and Working Poor.
+Oxfam’s work in the US focuses on three areas: Decent Work, the Gulf Coast, and the Working Poor.

 Farm labor remains among the most unhealthy and underpaid occupations in the US, with a largely immigrant workforce that has been marginalized and exploited for decades.
-Oxfam has been working with organizations advocating for the rights and welfare of farmworkers in the US for many years.
-We support efforts to improve working and living conditions, raise wages, win the right to organize, and raise the voices of the men and women who work in the fields.
+Oxfam has worked with organizations advocating for farmworkers in the US, supporting efforts to improve working and living conditions, raise wages, win the right to organize, and raise the voices of the workers themselves.

 - Oxfam worked with actors from all points in the food chain to create and incubate an initiative that has the potential to improve the lives of hundreds of thousands of farmworkers.
-The Equitable Food Initiative (EFI) brings together stakeholders across the produce supply chain to build a set of fair and verifiable standards for a certification system that will guarantee decent wages, safe and dignified work environments, and freedom from discrimination.
-It will also enhance food safety and environmental sustainability.
+The Equitable Food Initiative (EFI) brings together stakeholders across the produce supply chain to build a set of fair and verifiable standards for a certification system that guarantees decent wages, safe and dignified work environments, and freedom from discrimination.
+It also enhances food safety and environmental sustainability.
 EFI spun off from Oxfam in 2015, and is currently operating as an independent nonprofit organization.

 - Oxfam has supported campaigns by groups such as the Farm Labor Organizing Committee (FLOC) to rally support for farmworkers’ human rights.
-A 2011 study, State of Fear, found that farmworkers in the tobacco agricultural system in North Carolina suffer inhumane conditions.
-We have been supporting efforts to improve conditions, raise wages, and secure the rights of these workers to organize.
+Our 2011 joint report, State of Fear, identified the inhumane conditions that farmworkers in the tobacco agricultural system in North Carolina suffer as human rights violations.
+FLOC continue to fight to improve conditions, raise wages, and secure the rights of these workers to organize.

 Gulf Coast recovery and restoration

 In recent years, the people and the environment of the Gulf Coast have endured a series of terrible blows.
-When the BP oil spill hit in 2010, coastal communities were still reeling and recovering from several devastating hurricanes—Katrina, Rita, Ike, and Gustav.
-These events killed hundreds of people, destroyed homes and businesses, battered wetlands, and decimated fishing beds and oyster reefs.
-They also provided a glimpse of what the future could look like if we don’t invest in restoring the environment and building more resilient, sustainable communities.
+When the BP oil spill hit in 2010, coastal communities were still reeling and recovering from several devastating hurricanes which killed hundreds of people, destroyed homes and businesses, battered wetlands, and decimated fishing beds and oyster reefs.

 Oxfam America has deep roots in and long ties to communities in Mississippi and Louisiana, and we’ve been proud to work with people to recover, restore, and rebuild.
 Roughly 80 percent of US counties that experience persistent poverty are located in the five Gulf Coast states, and it is poor people who suffer disproportionately when disaster strikes.

-Oxfam America has worked in the Gulf Coast region since launching its first-ever domestic humanitarian response to Hurricane Katrina in 2005.
-Subsequently, we have partnered with organizations in Louisiana and Mississippi to help those affected by Katrina and other storms, as well as the 2010 BP oil spill, rebuild stronger, more resilient, and sustainable communities.
-Oxfam has also engaged in a range of advocacy campaigns, lobbying Washington, DC, and state capitols on behalf of these communities to ensure that legislation—such as the 2012 RESTORE Act—as well as regulation and funding meet the needs of the region now and in the future.
+Oxfam America has worked in the Gulf Coast region since launching its first-ever domestic humanitarian response, to Hurricane Katrina in 2005.
+Subsequently, we have partnered with organizations in Louisiana and Mississippi to help those affected by the disasters rebuild stronger, more resilient, and sustainable communities.
+With our partners, Oxfam has engaged in a range of advocacy campaigns, lobbying in Washington, DC, and state capitols for legislation as well as regulations and funding to meet the needs of the worst-affected communities now and in the future.

 - Our Gulf Coast Recovery and Restoration program combines financial support to key partner organizations with on-the-ground technical assistance as it focuses on addressing long-standing regional issues, including coastal restoration and economic development based on green jobs that employ local workers.

 - Oxfam played a crucial role in advocating for passage of the RESTORE Act in 2012.
-Under this historic measure, 80 percent of the civil fines (which will total as much as $20 billion), imposed under the Clean Water Act from the 2010 BP oil spill, go to the Gulf Coast states to restore vulnerable communities, ecosystems, and local economies.
-Oxfam continues to work to ensure that this money is in fact invested in projects that repair and rebuild the coastal ecosystems, and that the funds go to train and employ the people most affected by the oil spill.
+Under this historic measure, 80 percent of the civil fines (which will total as much as $20 billion), imposed under the Clean Water Act from the 2010 BP oil spill, will go to the Gulf Coast states to restore vulnerable communities, ecosystems, and local economies.
+Oxfam continues to work to ensure that this money is invested in projects that repair and rebuild the coastal ecosystems, and that the funds go to train and employ the people most affected by the oil spill.

 Millions of Americans work hard at jobs that do not sustain them and their families financially.
-Low-wage jobs do not pay enough to provide even a modest standard of living; do not offer adequate benefits to protect workers from family illness and the demands of raising children; and leave workers unable to invest in paths to prosperity (like education) or to save for retirement.
+Low-wage jobs do not pay enough to provide even a modest standard of living; do not offer adequate benefits to meet the demands of raising children; and leave workers unable to invest in paths to prosperity (like education) or to save for retirement.

-- In 2013, we commissioned a survey that found that most low-wage workers barely scrape by month to month, are plagued by worries about meeting their families’ basic needs, and often turn to loans from family or friends, credit card debt, pawn shops and payday loans, and government programs just to get by.
-The workers facing the greatest challenges are the most vulnerable: parents (especially single parents), women, and those earning less than $10 an hour.
+- In 2013, we published a report based on our survey that found that most low-wage workers barely scrape by month to month, are plagued by worries about meeting their families’ basic needs, and often turn to loans, credit card debt, pawn shops, and government programs just to get by.

 - Oxfam seeks to bring fresh perspectives and new ideas to the debate about poverty, and to shine a spotlight on the harsh reality.
 In 2013, our Voices on US Poverty initiative solicited and placed 20 op-eds in national media outlets, and hosted dynamic events on Capitol Hill in Washington, DC.